sanjaybankar12/UserTaskManagement/README.md

 >spring.datasource.password=root

-At the first time you need to create database of name mydb and update following property value create so that it will create require table then keep as update always.
+At the first time you need to create database of name mydb and update following property value to <b>create</b>
+so that it will create require table then keep as <b>update</b> always.
 >spring.jpa.hibernate.ddl-auto=update